The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Introduction

-{\bf Second,} in Theorem~\ref{thm:PMV-instability-GSR-upper} we prove an $O\left(\min\left\{\frac{B}{\sqrt n},1\right\}\right)$ upper bound on the likelihood of many types of coalitional influence, including $\cm$ and $\mov$, for all {\em generalized scoring rules (GSRs)}~\citep{Xia08:Generalized}, which includes all voting rules mentioned in this paper.
-This supersedes all previous upper bounds we are aware of and extends them to arbitrary $B\ge 1$ and a more general (semi-random) model.

-{\bf Third,} we propose and investigate a new coalitional influence problem called {\em coalitional manipulation for the loser}, denoted by $\cml$, which requires that a coalition of voters are incentivized to misreport their preferences in order to make the loser win.
-We prove in Theorem~\ref{thm:CML}, that for any integer positional scoring rules with $m\ge 3$ (except veto), any $\Pi$ from a large class, and any sufficiently large $n$ and $B$,
+Moreover, for every $\psi>0$, $\satmax{X}{\Pi,\psi}(r,n,B) = \Theta\left(1\right)$.
+A straightforward application of Theorem~\ref{thm:PMV-instability-applications} to $\cm$ under IC (Corollary~\ref{coro:IC}) not only closes the previous $\left(\Omega(\frac{1}{n^{-67}}), O(\frac{1}{\sqrt n})\right)$ gap for integer positional scoring rules and STV with $B=1$, but also provides asymptotically tight bounds under many rules for every $B\ge 1$: roughly speaking, each additional manipulator (up to $O(\sqrt n)$) increases the likelihood of success by $\Theta(\frac{1}{\sqrt n})$.
+This is good news when the social cost of dealing with the manipulation is low, but it is bad news if the social cost is high.
+In the latter case, voting rules with lower likelihood of manipulability are desirable. \item {\bf Second (Theorem~\ref{thm:PMV-instability-GSR-upper}),} we prove an $O\left(\min\left\{\frac{B}{\sqrt n},1\right\}\right)$ upper bound on the likelihood of many types of coalitional influence, including $\cm$ and $\mov$, for all {\em generalized scoring rules (GSRs)}~\citep{Xia08:Generalized}, which include all voting rules mentioned in this paper.
+This supersedes all previous upper bounds we are aware of and extends them to arbitrary $B\ge 1$ and a more general (semi-random) model. \item {\bf Third (Theorem~\ref{thm:CML}),} we propose a new coalitional influence problem called {\em coalitional manipulation for the loser}, denoted by $\cml$, which requires that a coalition of voters are incentivized to misreport their preferences in order to make the loser win.
+We prove that for any integer positional scoring rules with $m\ge 3$ (except veto), any $\Pi$ from a large class, and any sufficiently large $n$ and $B$,